capensis/canopsis/community/sources/webcore/src/canopsis-next/README.md

     };
     ```

 8. Also we can add special rule for the widget if we have dependency of the canopsis backend `edition`.
-Example for the `cat` edition:
+Example for the `pro` edition:
     ```js
-    // file src/constants.js
+    // file src/constants/widget.js

     export const WIDGET_TYPES_RULES = {
       // ..another widgets rules

-        [WIDGET_TYPES.statsCurves]: { edition: CANOPSIS_EDITION.cat }, // <-- here.
-Example for the statsCurves widget type
+      [WIDGET_TYPES.statsCalendar]: { edition: CANOPSIS_EDITION.pro }, // <-- here.
+Example for the statsCalendar widget type
     };
     ```